-- (b) All dogs over the age of three months and classified as Menacing must be neutered within one month of 's notification the classification in accordance with as per the provisions of section 33E of the Act. - (c) Where a dog classified as Dangerous, or Menacing by breed deed and is required to be neutered, the Owner shall be notified in writing of the requirement.
+- (a) Every dog classified by Council as Dangerous under Section 31 of the Act, or any dog so classified as Dangerous which is transferring to the Waitaki District is required to be neutered. - (b) All dogs over the age of three months and classified as Menacing must be neutered within one month's notification as per the provisions of section 33E of the Act. - (c) Where a dog classified as Dangerous, or Menacing by breed and is required to be neutered, the Owner shall be notified in writing of the requirement.
 The notice shall specify the date by which the dog shall be neutered, being not less than two weeks from the issue of the notice.
-The notice shall be served on the Owner in accordance with the Act, and shall contain details on rights of appeal. - (d) An extension to the timeframe required for neutering a dog may be considered by Council upon receipt of written notice from a Vet in the following circumstances: - (i) a bitch is in season and /or; - (ii) a condition has been identified rendering it unsafe to operate on the dog.
+The notice shall be served on the Owner in accordance with the Act, and shall contain details on rights of appeal. - (d) An extension to the timeframe required for neutering a dog may be considered by Council upon receipt of written notice from a Vet in the following circumstances: - i. a bitch is in season and /or; - ii. a condition has been identified rendering it unsafe to operate on the dog.